A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Verification and validation of the ELAS simulator

+The ELAS simulator appears to be well-calibrated for most waiting list and transplantation patterns within Eurotransplant.
+An important exception is the total number of transplantations and waiting list exits per lab- and match-MELD score.
+For example, the simulator overestimates the total number of transplantations among candidates with high urgency (MELD 31--40 or HU/ACO status), while the simulator underestimates the number of waiting list deaths in this group (see Tables \ref{tab:tab2} and \ref{tab:tab3}).
+Table \ref{tab:tab3} also shows that such miscalibration is to a much lesser degree present in standard allocation, in which the number of transplantations is only slightly overestimated for the candidates with the highest match-MELD scores (31--40) and those with the lowest lab-MELD scores (6--10).

+A potential explanation for this miscalibration is that the simulator assumes that candidates who accept a graft offer are always transplanted.
+In practice, however, transplantation centers may cancel transplantation procedures after an initial acceptance, for example because of logistical issues, unfavorably histopathology findings, or instability of the transplantation candidate.
+In such cases, Eurotransplant can re-offer the graft to candidates who are located in the vicinity of the graft via extended or rescue allocation.
+This generally results in placement of livers in candidates with lower urgency, particularly in case of rescue allocation because that operates on a first-come-first-serve basis.
+We note that such rescue allocation was not implemented for the ELAS simulator.

+To assess whether competitive rescue allocation could partially explain the observed miscalibration, we inspected the placements of the 241 liver grafts that were initially accepted by one candidate, declined before transplantation, and then re-offered to other candidates.
+For these 241 livers, Table \ref{tab:tabcomprescue} shows the MELD scores of the initially accepting candidate and final transplantation recipient.
+In general, re-offering via rescue allocation indeed leads to lower MELD scores at transplantation.
+This indeed partially explains the observed miscalibration in low-MELD groups in Tables \ref{tab:tab2} and \ref{tab:tab3}.
+For example, in simulations there are on average 60 too few transplantations in candidates with match-MELD 6--10 (\ref{tab:tab2}), and re-allocation via rescue allocation leads to approximately 40 extra such transplantations.

-A second property on which the simulator is not well-calibrated is the number of transplantations per country.
-For instance, in Belgium there are on average 55 (+4\%) more transplantations in simulations than in reality.
-An explanation for this may be that the ELAS simulator does not implement competitive rescue allocation, through which approximately 10-15 grafts are transferred per year from Belgium to Germany.
-The fact that too many grafts are transplanted in Belgium may also explain why the number of transplantations in candidates with HCC is overestimated, as Belgium has the highest share of candidates listed with HCC.
+A second outcome on which the simulator is not well-calibrated is the number of transplantations per country.
+For example, in Belgium there are on average 55 (+4\%) more transplantations in total in the simulations than in reality, while no miscalibration is observed in standard allocation.
+This miscalibration also seems to be explained by lack of competitive rescue allocation, through which approximately 10--15 grafts are transferred per year from Belgium to Germany.
+The fact that too many grafts are transplanted in Belgium may also explain why the number of transplantations in candidates with HCC is overestimated in total, as Belgium has the highest share of candidates listed with HCC.
+This seems to be supported by the fact that no miscalibration is observed when focusing on standard allocation only (see Table \ref{tab:tab2}).